CassandraMaldonado/ML-Real-Estate-/README.md

 A machine learning-driven solution for revolutionizing real estate valuation through advanced predictive analytics and interpretable AI.
+A regression modeling framework that transforms traditional property valuation paradigms into data-driven decision systems.
+By leveraging historical sales data and implementing ensemble learning techniques, we've engineered a solution that addresses the fundamental challenges in real estate pricing optimization.

 Objectives:
 1. The engine employs statistical learning methodologies to: